The Common App is Open. Class of 2029, Apply Today!

 “To be a nurse practitioner, you first have to be a [registered] nurse and then you take those nursing skills and you advance them,” explains Carol Martin, assistant dean of the NP program at Regis College.

-In order to become a registered nurse, the first step will be to complete an accredited nursing program.
+To become a registered nurse, the first step is completing an accredited nursing program.
 While it is possible in some states to become an RN with as little as an associate’s degree in nursing, in more and more states, additional educational requirements might include a bachelor’s degree in nursing.
 It is also possible that an employer might only accept applicants who have earned at least their BSN, even if an associate's degree is accepted at the state level.

 If you’ve already earned your associate’s degree, there are many programs designed to help you bridge the gap and complete your BSN.
 Additionally, other accelerated nursing programs exist which are designed to help you earn your BSN and MSN as quickly as possible.